SolarNetwork/solarnetwork-node/net.solarnetwork.node.setup.wifi/README.md

 # `SystemConfigure` instruction support

 The `SystemConfigure` instruction topic can be used to both get the current WiFi device status and to update the WiFi settings.
-The `service` parameter must be `wifi`.
+The `service` parameter must be `/setup/network/wifi`.

 ## Status instruction